heimdalljs/heimdalljs/README.md

 ## Getting started

-Checkout [heimdalljs](packages/heimdalljs) for more info on getting started and installed.
+Check out [heimdalljs](packages/heimdalljs) for more info on getting started and installed.

 ### How is the repo structured?